Rachel Brown

 More about our Program and Research Coordinator

 I received my PhD in religion and cultural studies from Wilfrid Laurier University (2016), my MA in religious studies from McMaster University (2009) and my BA (Honours) in religious studies from the University of Waterloo (2007).
-I taught as a Visiting Assistant Professor in the Department of Philosophy and Religion at the University of Evansville for the 2017-2018 academic year, and have been a sessional instructor at McMaster University and here at the University of Victoria in their respective Religion, Culture and Society Programs.
+I taught as a Visiting Assistant Professor in the Department of Philosophy and Religion at the University of Evansville in 2017-2018, and am currently a part-time contract Assistant Teaching Professor here at the University of Victoria in the Religion, Culture and Society Program and the Department of Anthropology.

-My dissertation, which I am currently revising into a manuscript, is an ethnographic case study of North African Muslim immigrants in Paris, France and Montreal, Canada.
-In this work, titled Consuming Identity: Food, Drink and Muslim Experience in Paris and Montreal (under advance contract with McGill-Queen’s University Press), I look at how Muslim migrants relate to their homeland, hostland, and to the very concepts of religion and culture themselves, through their food practice.
-I have also written multiple journal articles, and book chapters on subjects such as Muslim integration and French Society, Theorizing Food and Religion, Muslim Food and Identity, Research Positionality and Knowledge Production, and the experience of Religious Minorities in the Pacific Northwest.
+My PhD dissertation was an ethnographic case study of North African Muslim immigrants in Paris, France and Montreal, Canada.
+In this work, I look at how Muslim migrants relate to their homeland, hostland, and to the very concepts of religion and culture themselves, through their food practice.
+I have also written multiple journal articles, and book chapters on subjects such as Muslim integration and French Society, Theorizing Food and Religion, Muslim Food and Identity, Food and Pop Culture, Research Positionality and Knowledge Production, and the experience of Religious Minorities in the Pacific Northwest.

 Select Publications